social worker/

 I am not an ‘expert’ but a collaborator in your healing.

-I am committed to an individual and collective practice that is trauma informed, human rights oriented, heart centred, inclusive, accessible, curious, non-pathologising and anti oppressive/anti racist.
+I am committed to an individual and collective practice that is evidence based, trauma informed, human rights oriented, heart centred, inclusive, accessible, curious, non-pathologising and anti oppressive.
 My approach is non judgemental, warm, creative, funny and compassionate.

 Ngarrayngga (take care)